3 Ways To Feel Hungry - WikiHow

 PDF download Download Article X

 This article was co-authored by Erik Kramer, DO, MPH.
 Dr. Erik Kramer is a Board-Certified Primary Care Physician at the University of Colorado.
 With over 15 years of experience, his clinical interests include obesity and weight management, diabetes care, and preventive care, as well as embracing a holistic approach to primary care.
+He has provided physician coaching on obesity care and nutrition, bridging the gap in physician education and ensuring that patients receive the highest quality care.
+In 2023, he joined the Primary Care Diabetes lab to lead studies focused on diabetes technology.
+He is also the co-founder of the Colorado Obesity Society.
+Dr. Erik is an Assistant Professor in the Department of Family Medicine at the University of Colorado.
 He received his Doctorate in Osteopathic Medicine (D.O.) from the Touro University Nevada College of Osteopathic Medicine and completed his residency at Central Maine Medical Center.
-Dr. Kramer is a Diplomate of the American Board of Obesity Medicine.
 There are 11 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 143,551 times.
+This article has been viewed 145,306 times.

 Sometimes it can be hard to feel hungry, even when you know you should, based on the time of day or your activity level.
 Especially as we age, our ability to build an appetite can be held back.
 In order to start feeling hungry, it can help to do some light exercise in order to convince your body that it’s time to eat.
 If you regularly struggle with not being hungry, you can either train yourself to eat on a schedule, or try and learn to recognize symptoms of hunger and start to eat when you notice them.
 You’ll soon be able to work up an appetite, notice your body’s natural cravings, and start eating as often as your body needs fuel!